 For 8 years he applied himself in college, engaged in youth support and community outreach programs, and experimented in small-scale farming.
 When his research led him to the study of permaculture his vision synthesized and became clear.

 He would find a way to help women and their children earn their own income by teaching them to use earth-friendly permaculture growing practices to raise healthy herbs and spices in whatever space they could find.
-As such they end up caring for their families, caring for their environment, and caring for their greater community, all of which are key Permaculture Ethics.
+As such they would end up caring for their families, caring for their environment, and caring for their greater community, all of which are key Permaculture Ethics.

 Thus Wage Farm was born.

 Wage farm is a cooperative mostly staffed and managed by women.
 The cooperative purchases, processes, and sells local women’s modest harvests with a large portion of the sale going to the grower herself.
 The key is that all spices and herbs must be grown to the highest health standards (beyond organic), which are taught to every grower.

 In addition to helping their growers, Wage is also passionate about providing for the general community.
 The co-op created the “Keep a Girl in School” project which provides sanitary products to young girls, and promotes menstrual hygiene awareness and education.
-In their Hamper distribution program, boxes of food and spices are delivered to families in need.
+They also provide a Hamper distribution program, where boxes of food and spices are delivered to families in need.

 Wage is setting a lovely example of how to care for underserved communities through support, empowerment, and education, giving people the tools they need to provide for themselves and the future.
 As has been observed in many developing countries, Isaac believes in this one unique way to transform communities for the better: “Target the women, change the world.”

 We are honored to be in collaboration with Isaac and the Wage team.
-As with swaYYam in India, we provide some financial, design, educational and consulting services to support them doing their wonderful and needed work.
+As with swaYYam in India, we provide some financial, design, educational and consulting services to support them in doing their wonderful and needed work.
 We know that whatever we put into this project will be shared by Isaac and his team, tenfold.